Parliaments have recognised the inherent dangers of euthanasia. Apart from the recent Victorian legislation, only one

 now allows euthanasia for children, patients with autism, anorexia,

-personality disorder, chronic-fatigue syndrome, partial paralysis,
+personality disorder, chronic-fatigue syndrome, partial paralysis and bi-polar

-disorder, and people who are “tired of life”.
+disorder.
 A survey of physicians in

 Flanders showed 30% of cases occurring without explicit consent.